afollestad/material-dialogs/README.md

 you use `itemsCallbackSingleChoice` to set a callback rather than `itemsCallback`.
 That signals the dialog to display radio buttons next to list items.

-This also makes it so that an action button has to be pressed, tapping a list item won't dismiss the dialog.
-Note that this means the positive action button callback will be overridden if you specify one.

 ```java
 new MaterialDialog.Builder(this)
         .title("Social Networks")